Whole Buildings

 CalNEXT has highlighted this technology family as having low relative impacts within the Technology Category.

-Community-Scale Strategies can aggregate, balance, and control the flow of energy (thermal and/or electric) between multiple buildings and/or end-uses for improved performance.
-They include hardware and software technology solutions that orchestrate end-use and building operations across building boundaries.
-The costs, value streams, and benefits are measured across multiple utility meters and are shared by the community’s members, the local grid, and/or the larger grid system.
-The benefits include higher system efficiency, energy resilience, load flexibility and grid harmonization.
+Community-Scale Strategies can aggregate, balance, and control the flow of energy, thermal or electric, among multiple buildings and end uses for improved performance.
+They include hardware and software technology solutions that orchestrate end use and building operations across building boundaries.
+The costs, value streams, and benefits are measured across multiple utility meters and are shared by the community’s members, the local grid, and the larger grid system.
+The benefits include higher system efficiency, energy resilience, load flexibility, and grid harmonization.

 Opportunities

-CalNEXT expects significant research activity will continue by other programs with focus areas outside of CalNEXT, such as demand response aggregation in the case of virtual power plants, as well as electric service resiliency in the case of microgrids.
+CalNEXT expects significant research activity will continue by other emerging technology programs with focus areas beyond CalNEXT, such as demand response aggregation in the case of virtual power plants, as well as electric service resiliency in the case of microgrids.

 Barriers